Update: After trying CRZ a couple of times, we recommend skipping this one as it is slightly better than Craze V2 but nowhere close to Craze V1 but….

 Apparently this is causing a delay in releasing it since they are working hard to mask the flavor of the ingredients.

-Overall, we have to say this is a unique formula in many ways with several somewhat unusual ingredients.
+We have to say this is a unique formula in many ways with several somewhat unusual ingredients.

 The bottom line?

 As long as you’re away of the company’s history, and understand that the supplement industry is generally a gray area, then go ahead, try it, especially if you’re a fan of the original Craze and understand there was a possible spike of amphetamines.
+(Ahem… check out Hydrazine)

 Meanwhile, there are still some pre workouts that are quite similar to Craze in regards to focus and energy.